Joe Panik: 2016–2019

-New York Mets
+New York Mets (2019)

 On August 9, 2019, Panik signed with the New York Mets.
 He tallied his first Mets hit as part of a ninth-inning rally on August 9, and recorded his first Mets RBI two days later.
 He batted .277/.333/.404, with 12 RBIs and 2 home runs, during his time with the Mets.
 Panik became a free agent following the 2019 season.

-Toronto Blue Jays
+Toronto Blue Jays (2020–2021)

 On January 18, 2020, Panik signed a minor league deal with the Toronto Blue Jays.
-He impressed in Spring Training and he was added to the 40-man roster on March 15.
+He impressed in Spring Training and was added to the 40-man roster on March 15.
 Overall with the 2020 Blue Jays, Panik batted .225 with one home run and 7 RBIs in 41 games.
 In the AL Wild Card Series against the Tampa Bay Rays, he went 1 for 6, making the final out in both games as the Blue Jays were swept in the best-of-3 series.

 On February 12, 2021, Panik re-signed with the Blue Jays organization on a minor league contract that included an invitation to Spring Training.
 On April 1, 2021, Panik was selected to the 40-man roster.
 In 42 games for Toronto, Panik batted .246/.293/.351 with 2 home runs and 11 RBI.

-Miami Marlins
+Miami Marlins (2021)

 On June 29, 2021, Panik was traded to the Miami Marlins alongside minor league pitcher Andrew McInvale in exchange for Adam Cimber and Corey Dickerson.
 Panik played in 53 games for the Marlins, hitting .172 with 1 home run and 7 RBIs.
 Panik was designated for assignment by Miami on October 1.
 On October 4, Panik elected free agency.

-Retirement

-Panik retired after eight seasons on May 19, 2022.
+Panik announced his retirement from professional baseball on May 19, 2022.

+Post-playing career

+On March 26, 2023, Panik rejoined the San Francisco Giants organization as a special assistant.

 Personal life

 Panik and his wife, Brittany (née Pinto), have known each other since they were children and married in December 2016.
 They live in Hopewell Junction, New York.
-On October 16, 2021, they had their first child, a daughter.
+In 2021, they had their first child, a daughter.

 He has participated in a baseball clinic hosted by Matt Barnes at a Newtown, Connecticut, Youth Academy for elementary school students in the aftermath of the Sandy Hook Elementary School shooting.
 His brother, Paul Panik, is a college baseball coach.